FISCAR - Keeping the Spirit of 1950s Sports Car Racing Alive

 Jonny Shears keeps the Morgan Flat Rad in touch with Mark Hoble, Justin Beckett and Simon Evans.
 Photo - Richard Styles

-Heading through Copse for the third time Adrian King, carrying more speed took the AC Ace ahead of Eddie McGure’s Gordini to hit the front, but his lead was very short lived as Rory Tollett had even more velocity through the corner and passed the pair of them in one move..
+Heading through Copse for the third time Adrian King, carrying more speed took the AC Ace ahead of Eddie McGure’s Gordini to hit the front, but his lead was very short lived as Rory Tollett had even more velocity through the corner and blasted pass the pair of them in one move..

 Jeremy Woods (Triumph Italia) challenges Jonathan Lupton (DB2) in Luffield.
 Photo - Peter Mallet@Tripos